Ultra-High-Energy Cosmic Rays from Neutrino-Emitting Tidal Disruption Events: Summary and conclusions

 We extended a quasi-isotropic neutrino production model, which was previously proposed to interpret the neutrino-TDE associations, by injecting a variety of nuclear species and allowing the relevant parameters (size of production region and maximal rigidity) to vary.
-We combined that with a UHECR transport code to predict the composition of cosmic rays at Earth.
+We combined that with a UHECR transport code to predict the cosmic ray composition at Earth.
 Finally, we performed a fit to the UHECR spectrum and composition data from Auger, and, for each set of fitted parameters, we computed the predicted diffuse neutrino flux at IceCube.
 It is important to note that the expected local rate of TDEs is determined by fitting the normalization (required emissivity) of the computed cosmic ray spectra to UHECR data, and that predicted diffuse neutrino fluxes are an output (rather than an input) of our calculation.

 The main challenges for this work have been: (i) extrapolating from a few neutrino-emitting TDEs to a population of UHECR-emitting TDEs, (ii) reconciling the favored local TDE rate with the nuclear injection composition required by the data, and (iii) ensuring consistency with the individual neutrino-TDE associations.
-We have identified a best-fit scenario where two populations of TDEs, one being AT2019aalc-like and the other AT2019fdr-like, describe all relevant UHECR data best while meeting existing constraints.
+We have identified a best-fit scenario where two populations of TDEs, one being AT2019aalc-like and the other AT2019fdr-like, that describe all relevant UHECR data best while meeting existing constraints.
 In such a scenario, the aalc-group has an injection composition that consists of a mix of light and intermediate (Na-Si) isotopes, and dominates the UHECR spectrum.
 In contrast, the fdr-group is characterized by a Fe-like composition and reproduces the highest energy tail of the spectrum.
 Therefore, our results indicate that at least two different classes of TDEs contribute to the observed UHECR flux.
 The inferred parameters (radius of production region and maximal rigidity) are found to be in consistency with earlier works.
 The expected local TDE rates range between $\sim$10 and $\sim$100 yr\(^{-1}\)Gpc\(^{-3}\), where a significant uncertainty is allowed by degeneracies in the parameters.
-These rates correspond to a fraction of the overall TDE rate, which, interestingly, is compatible with the rate of jetted TDEs.
+These rates correspond to a fraction of the overall TDE rate, which, interestingly, is compatible with the fraction of jetted TDEs.